apache/iotdb/docs/UserGuide/Query-Data/Pagination.md

 The SQL statement will not be executed and the corresponding error prompt is given as follows:

 ```
-Msg: 303: check metadata error: Out of range.
+Msg: 416: Out of range.
 LIMIT <N>: N should be Int32.
 ```

 If the parameter N/SN of LIMIT/SLIMIT clause is not a positive intege, the system prompts errors.
 For example, executing the following SQL statement: